 Alvincent Hutson is the territorial legal counsel for the Virgin Islands Department of Education.
 He advises the commissioner of education and provides legal, policy, and strategic direction for the department to best serve its 28 schools with 12,000 students (across three islands).
 He began his career as a classroom teacher and a youth outreach director at the YMCA.

 Tia Leone is entering her 10th year in public education after starting her career as an elementary teacher with Teach For America and KIPP Houston.
-She currently works as a director of strategic growth for KIPP Texas Public Schools.
+She currently works as a senior director of regional growth projects for KIPP Texas Public Schools.
 Her current responsibilities include leading and project managing the completion of feeder patterns and relocation projects, and setting recommendations for strategic planning for the statewide charter network.

 Tonya S. McIntyre

 District Program Manager, Charleston County School District, South Carolina

 Tonya S. McIntyre works as the Charleston County School District’s Acceleration Schools teacher recruitment and retention coordinator to ensure that the district’s most vulnerable schools have the talented teachers they need for children and families to thrive by providing talent management support that focuses on recruiting, hiring, and retaining high-quality, effective, and diverse educators in every classroom.
 McIntyre has more than two decades of experience as a dedicated high school mathematics teacher, where she prioritized equity and opportunity that met students’ academic, social, and cultural needs.

 As the director of facilities at KIPP D.C. in Washington, D.C., Nathan Morris focuses on delivering safe and nurturing built learning environments that empower students, educators, and communities to thrive.
 Prior to working at KIPP D.C., he served in various roles for the facilities division at D.C.
 Public Schools.
 Morris began his education career as an EFL teacher in South Korea and Togo.